sammyjmoseley/stravagroupride/README.md

 # python-getting-started

-To run venv source env/bin/activate
+To run : venv source env/bin/activate

+To count number of line run: find . -name '*.*' -not -path "./env*" -not -path "./.git*" | xargs wc -l

 A barebones Python app, which can easily be deployed to Heroku.